Is Russian Hard to Learn? A full breakdown for Aspiring Linguists

 1. Case System: The Bane of Many Beginners

 The six grammatical cases in Russian represent a fundamental difference from English grammar.
-Each case signifies the grammatical role of a noun or pronoun in a sentence.
+In real terms, each case signifies the grammatical role of a noun or pronoun in a sentence.
 Understanding and correctly using these cases is crucial for constructing grammatically correct sentences.
-For example:

 - Nominative: Subject of the sentence (e.g., кошка - cat)